-The library call number (example: 813.54 ALEXIE) is shown after the book title.
-The call number will indicate where to find the book in the library.
+To find a book in the library, look for the library call number (example: 813.54 ALEXIE) shown after the book title.
+Books are arranged in the library by call number and then by author last name.
 Ask a librarian if you need help locating a book.

 Budding cartoonist Junior leaves his troubled school on the Spokane Indian Reservation to attend an all-white farm town school where the only other Indian is the school mascot.

 Steinbeck, John, Of Mice and Men, 813.52 STEINBE, 107 pages.

 Tells a story about the strange relationship of two migrant workers, who are able to realize their dreams of an easy life until one of them succumbs to his weakness for soft, helpless creatures and strangles the farmer's wife.
 This is the tragic tale of a retarded man and the friend who loves and tries to protect him.